Azure/azure-kusto-labs/kafka-integration/confluent-cloud/README.md

 ### 5. Azure Data Explorer cluster as the sink
 For the purpose of simplicity, we will use a cluster that is not in a virtual network.

+## Audience for the lab

+Any data practitioner - architect or developer.

+## Duration

+It should take about 8 hours

+## Azure credit needed

+Approximately $300